Staff

 My second book, Children in China (2016, China Today series, Polity Press), provides an overview of the dramatic changes that have taken place in the lives of rural and urban Chinese children since the launch of economic reforms in 1978.
 Covering schooling, consumption, identity formation processes, family and peer relations among other aspects of children’s lives, the book explores the rise of new ideas of child-care, child-vulnerability and child-agency; the impact of the One-Child Policy; and the emergence of children as independent consumers in the new market economy.
 It also demonstrates how economic restructuring and the recent waves of rural–urban migration have produced starkly unequal conditions for children’s education and welfare both in the countryside and in the cities.

-I am currently working on a new book project on education, nationalism, and youth Militarization in the PRC.
-Drawing on government, media, and educational sources and on data from two ethnographic field projects conducted in China in 2012-2019, the book explores the promotion of military values and techniques in Chinese education of the 2010s, highlights the intersection between this trend and the construction of national collectivity, masculinities and femininities in contemporary China, and discusses Chinese youth current notions of war and the military.
+My recent book, Mobilising China's One-Child Generation: Education, Nationalism and Youth Militarisation in the PRC (2024, Edinburgh University Press), draws on government, media, and educational sources and on data from ethnographic field projects conducted in 2012-2019 to trace the promotion - and contestation - of military values and techniques in Chinese education of the 2010s.
+It further explores the intersection between this development and the construction of nationalism, masculinities, and femininities in contemporary China.

 Selected publications: